EVENT

 Amr obtained his MBA from the University of Michigan at Ann Arbor in 1995 and his B.Sc. in Mechanical Engineering from the American University in Cairo in 1991.

-• The Honourable Janet Austin image
+• Honourable Janet Austin image

-The Honourable Janet Austin
+Honourable Janet Austin

-Office of the Lieutenant Governor of British Columbia
+Lieutenant Governor of British Columbia

-The Honourable Janet Austin image
+Honourable Janet Austin image

-The Honourable Janet Austin
+Honourable Janet Austin

-Lieutenant Governor Office of the Lieutenant Governor of British Columbia
+Lieutenant Governor of British Columbia

 The Honourable Janet Austin was sworn-in as the 30th Lieutenant Governor of British Columbia on April 24, 2018.
 Prior to this appointment, she spent 15 years as Chief Executive Officer of YWCA Metro Vancouver, one of the province’s largest and most diversified non-profits.
 There she oversaw operations delivering services to tens of thousands of people annually at more than 40 locations.